 - Confidentiality: Information made available to persons involved in the evaluation process is to be treated as strictly confidential. - Objectivity, impartiality and equality of treatment: Projects have to be assessed alike and treated impartially on their merits, following a review strictly based upon the information they contain and the published selection criteria.
 All members and assessors of the Project Selection Committee and any observers must sign a Declaration of Impartiality and Confidentiality.
 Any member, assessor or observer who has or might have an actual or potential conflict of interest with any Applicant and/or co-applicant must declare it and immediately withdraw from the selection procedures.
-In case of conflict of interest detected, the Chairperson shall bring the case to the attention of the Project Selection must be recorded and reasons given in the Evaluation Report. - Transparency and clarity: The whole evaluation process will be carried out through the management and information IT system (a specific module for projects evaluation) which will make it possible to track every step by the actors involved in the evaluation process (secure access will be given only to those who have signed a declaration of confidentiality).
+In case of conflict of interest detected, the Chairperson shall bring the case to the attention of the Project Selection Committee, which decides the appropriate measures to be taken.
+That decision must be recorded and reasons given in the Evaluation Report.

+• Transparency and clarity: The whole evaluation process will be carried out through the management and information IT system (a specific module for projects evaluation) which will make it possible to track every step by the actors involved in the evaluation process (secure access will be given only to those who have signed a declaration of confidentiality).